Trump tweet: ‘Are we living in Nazi Germany?’

 “The president-elect will address how he’s handling the transfer of his business to focus on the country and getting Americans back to work for American growth,” Trump transition spokesman Sean Spicer said during a Tuesday conference call with reporters.

-The news conference marks Trump’s first since July 27.
-While Trump has spoken briefly to reporters gathered in the lobby of Trump Tower and at his Mar-a-Lago estate in Florida, those encounters were informal and generally limited to two to three questions.
+The news conference will be Trump’s first since July 27.
+While Trump has spoken briefly to reporters gathered in the lobby of Trump Tower and at his Mar-a-Lago estate in Florida, those encounters were informal and generally limited to two or three questions.

 Trump had originally scheduled a news conference for Dec.
 15 to announce his plans to avoid conflicts of interest created by his vast business holdings around the world, but he canceled the appearance days before.
 Aides at the time told reporters his legal team needed “ample time to implement the proper protocols.”